-Once upon a time in a kingdom far away a young princess fell ill.
-She knew that the only thing that could cure here were three perfect May peaches.
-Her father made a decree that the one who found the peaches that made her well could marry her.
-All the young men lined up with peaches for the princess, but not one of the peaches were perfect.
+Once upon a time, in a kingdom far away, a young princess fell ill.
+She knew that the only thing that could cure her were three perfect May peaches.
+Her father decreed that the one who found the peaches that made her well could marry her.
+All the young men lined up with peaches for the princess, but not one was perfect.

 Out in the country a young man finds picks three perfect peaches from his peach tree.
 As he journeys to the castle he comes upon a woman who asks what’s in his basket.
 He’s rather rude to this woman and tells her that he has rabbit droppings in his basket.
 She says, “Very well… Rabbit droppings it is, then.”
 When the young man gets to the castle and presents his peaches to the princess he finds that he, in fact, has rabbit droppings in his basket.
 He is abruptly escorted out of the castle by the guards.

 The next day, his younger brother goes through the same experience.
 The following day, the youngest brother picks four peaches and when the woman approaches him, he says that he has perfect May peaches and he’s going to marry the princess.
 The woman says, “Very well.”
 He then offers her one of his peaches.
 She in turn gives him a magic whistle that will give him whatever he wants.
 If he ever loses the whistle, he only needs to clap his hands three times and the whistle will return to him.

 The youngest brother arrives at the castle and presents his peaches to the princess.
 Sure enough, she eats them and gets better.
 The king is mortified that he will be marrying his daughter off to a poor country boy and attempts to thwart this by making the youngest brother perform an impossible task.
 Fortunately, the youngest brother has his whistle and is able to overcome his task.
 The king then tries to get the whistle from the boy.
 Each time the youngest brother hands over the whistle but is able to get it back later by clapping his hands.